Eckes-Granini Group

-The Eckes-Granini Group GmbH is a German-French company, the largest corporate group specialized in the production of fruit juice in Europe.
+The Eckes-Granini Group GmbH is the largest corporate group specialized in the production of fruit juice in Europe.
 Eckes AG is based in Nieder-Olm in the Rhine-Hesse region and was once actively involved in beverage production, now serves as the group's financial holding company.
 Founded as a family-owned enterprise in 1857, Eckes AG has since sold off its German and international spirits business and focused exclusively on the production and sale of fruit beverages through the Eckes-Granini Group.
-Following the acquisition of the international premium brand Granini in 1994, Eckes-Granini GmbH & Co.
+Following the acquisition of the international brand Granini in 1994, Eckes-Granini GmbH & Co.
 KG was established as an independent producer and distributor of juices and fruit beverages.

 Corporate structure

 The Eckes-Granini Group GmbH offers fruit juices, fruit beverages, fruit syrups, smoothies and fruit-based refreshment drinks for the food and beverage trade and the gastronomy sector in over 80 countries worldwide.
 In addition to Eckes-Granini Deutschland GmbH in Nieder-Olm, the group now has subsidiaries in France, Denmark, Sweden, Finland, Spain, Austria, Hungary, Lithuania and Switzerland, and also maintains sales partnerships in many other European and non-European countries.
-Its brand portfolio includes such globally popular brands as granini and Pago as well as numerous leading national and regional brands, such as Joker in France and SIÓ in Hungary, to name only two.
-Eckes-Granini introduced hohes C, the first ready-to-drink orange juice to Germany in the 1950s and a brand that is now familiar to consumers in Germany, Austria, Switzerland and Hungary.
+Its brand portfolio includes such globally popular brands as Granini and Pago as well as numerous leading national and regional brands, such as Joker in France and Sió in Hungary, to name only two.
+Eckes-Granini introduced Hohes C, the first ready-to-drink orange juice to Germany in the 1950s and a brand that is now familiar to consumers in Germany, Austria, Switzerland and Hungary.

-Origin and History
+Origin and history

 The history of the Eckes-Granini Group began in Nieder-Olm in the Rhineland-Palatinate, where the haulier and farmer Peter Eckes (1804-1873) founded a distillery for wine by-products in 1857.

 The descendants of Peter Eckes proceeded to expand the existing farming and distillery activities.
 Spirits, grapevine oil and pure tartar production operations were complemented in 1922 by sales of semi-finished products for further processing.
 Inspired by the idea of introducing the American culture of orange juice consumption to Germany, the company also began producing and marketing fruit juices in the 1920s.
 In support of that goal, Ludwig Eckes recruited Julius Koch, the Director of the Institut für Obst- und Gemüseverwertung at the Forschungsanstalt Geisenheim, and established a beverage research institute for him in Nieder-Olm.
 The hohes C brand was entered in the Trademark Register in November 1957, and introduced to the market as the first ready-to-drink orange juice in bottles in 1958.